corda/corda/README.md

 containing a recent LZMA SDK (available [here](http://www.7-zip.org/sdk.html)).
 Currently, only version 9.20 of the SDK has been tested, but other versions might work.
     * _default:_ not set

-  * `ios` - if true, cross-compile for iOS on OS X.  Note that non-jailbroken iOS devices do not allow JIT compilation, so only process=interpret or bootimage=true builds will run on such devices.
-See [here](https://github.com/ReadyTalk/hello-ios) for an example of an Xcode project for iOS which uses Avian.
-    * _default:_ false

   * `armv6` - if true, don't use any instructions newer than armv6.
 By
 default, we assume the target is armv7 or later, and thus requires explicit